TylerBerzzz/Interactive-Lab-Hub/Lab 1/README.md

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*

 ![More_ComplexPrototype](https://user-images.githubusercontent.com/30520534/187272226-de23355f-623d-44c9-a9ff-03c94720065e.jpg)
-> The device is adhered to a persons wrist.
+> The device is strapped to a persons wrist.
 Given that its intended users will be doing hands-on activities, there are many considerations that are necessary.
-From the ability to maintain on wrist, to maintaining connection with equipment, to the strength of glass on the screen, and much more.
-To go further, color notification along with "text" and vibration notifications make issues more clear.
+From the ability to stay in-position on the wrist, to maintaining an established connection with equipment for information transfer in a secure manor, to the strength of glass on the screen, etc. To go further: color notification along with "text" and vibration notifications make issues more clear.

 ## Part F. Record